My essays about healthy relationships with God, others, & yourself.

 I recently did some brainstorming with a group of grown children about positive ways their parents influenced them and here are Five Optimizers of Influence we came up with.

-1. Model authenticity.
+1. Model Authenticity.
 Managing your own life and character well is of critical importance.
 Character and values are more caught than taught.

 3. Cultivate Trust.
 Convincing them that they are important to you, that they safe around you, and that your goal is their well being is a solid foundation for influencing them.

-5. Emancipate strategically.
+5. Emancipate Strategically.
 Typically, parents and teens battle over kids’ emerging desires for independence.
 Instead, let’s work with our kids to prepare them for living on their own.
 As I’ve blogged about before, our goal is to raise adults, not kids.

 Maintaining Parental Control is not the answer.